Kamahl19/react-starter/DOCS.md

 ## UI Components

-This projects already includes [Ant.Design](https://ant.design/), a design system and a UI components library for enterprise-level products developed by Alibaba / Alipay.
+This projects already includes [Ant Design](https://ant.design/), a design system and a UI components library for enterprise-level products developed by Alibaba / Alipay.
 It provides an extensive [set of UI components](https://ant.design/components/overview/) and an easy way of [customising the design](https://ant.design/docs/react/customize-theme).
 Just override [default LESS variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less) by editing the [src/app/styles/theme-variables.less](./src/app/styles/theme-variables.less).

+[Global configuration](https://ant.design/components/config-provider/#API) for all components resides in [src/app/AntDesignConfig.tsx](./src/app/AntDesignConfig.tsx).

-AntD includes a powerful [Form](https://ant.design/components/form/) component including validations.
+Ant Design includes a powerful [Form](https://ant.design/components/form/) component including validations.
 Reusable custom validation rules are defined in [src/common/validations.ts](./src/common/validations.ts) and are available via hook.

-AntD provides several datetime related components that by default use [Moment.js](https://momentjs.com/) library which is infamouse for its huge size.
-Moment.js will be dropped in the next major AntD release.
-Until then AntD also supports other smaller datetime libraries such as [Day.js](https://day.js.org/) and allows us to [replace Moment.js](https://ant.design/docs/react/replace-moment) globally.
+Ant Design provides several datetime related components that by default use [Moment.js](https://momentjs.com/) library which is infamouse for its huge size.
+Moment.js will be dropped in the next major Ant Design release.
+Until then Ant Design also supports other smaller datetime libraries such as [Day.js](https://day.js.org/) and allows us to [replace Moment.js](https://ant.design/docs/react/replace-moment) globally.
 This is already done in this project using [moment-to-dayjs](https://github.com/Dunqing/unplugin-moment-to-dayjs) Vite plugin.

-On top of that, this project already comes with [few components](./src/common/components/) built on top of AntD such as:
+On top of that, this project already comes with [few components](./src/common/components/) built on top of Ant Design such as:

 - [AdminLayout](./src/common/components/AdminLayout/) is a full-featured responsive dashboard layout with sidebar, navbar and space for page content
 - [LoadingScreen](./src/common/components/LoadingScreen/index.tsx) is a full-page loader